 - Any areas of rot

-While these are far from serving as an exhaustive list of issues, they are some of the most common signs that WDO are present.
-Reacting to these problems immediately is vital.
+While these are far from serving as an exhaustive list of issues, they are some of the most common signs that WDOs or WDIs are present.
+Reacting to these problems immediately is crucial.

-What are the Different Types of WDO Inspection?
+What are the Different Types of WDO/WDI Inspection?

-During a complete WDO Inspection, your trained inspector will perform a visual check of the home's internal and external structure.
-They will only be able to check accessible areas, however, so it is important to prepare the home for inspection ahead of time.
+During a Complete WDO/WDI Inspection, your trained inspector will perform a visual check of the home's internal and external structure.
+They will only be able to check accessible areas, however, so it is important to prepare the home for the inspection ahead of time.

-For homeowners, buyers, or sellers who are concerned about WDO in a specific part of the home, a limited WDO inspection can be performed.
+For homeowners, buyers, or sellers who are concerned about organisms and insects in a specific part of the home, a limited WDO/WDI inspection can be performed.
 This inspection will only cover areas directly requested by the client.
-While this type of inspection can help identify issues if there is a particular reason for concern, a complete WDO inspection is always recommended.
+While this type of inspection can help identify issues if there is a particular reason for concern, a Complete WDO Inspection is always recommended.